Living With Myeloma

 - Posting positive statements/cards in strategic places to help you through some of those blue days.
 Cards that say “You Got This” or “Ain’t No Stopping You!!”

 - Keeping a ‘gratitude journal’, found in book stores, by your bed.
 It only takes a few minutes a day, but can have a big impact on your mood and health.
 Your gratitude can be as simple as “I’m grateful the sun came out.”

 - Learning a new skill, hobby.

 - Scheduling ‘me’ time every day such as doing a puzzle, going for a walk or just sitting on a park bench on a sunny day.

-- Staying positive by setting some milestones to reach, such as seeing your children/nieces/nephew graduate or get married or have kids.
+- Staying positive by setting some milestones to reach; seeing your children/nieces/nephews graduate or get married or have kids.

 - Taking good care of yourself, both physically and emotionally.